devnology/website/README.md

 ### Dependencies & setting up
-- Install Ruby in any way you see fit, on a Mac use rbenv
+- Install Ruby in any way you see fit, on a Mac run `brew install rbenv ruby-build`.
+- Install PostgreSQL, on a Mac run `brew install postgresql`.
-- run `./script/bundler` to install all gems needed by this application.
+- Run `./script/bundler` to install all gems needed by this application.

 ### Running the server